 House Lannister is extremely wealthy, and their symbol is the lion.
 To be honest, they’re pretty horrible people!
 Tyrion is the black sheep of the family because he is a dwarf and is blamed for killing his mother during childbirth.
 I know, heavy - right?!
 He’s a likeable, sympathetic character.

 What’s more - Peter Dinklage, the man who plays Tyrion Lannister on Game of Thrones, is an animal lover and animal advocate!

 Even if you don’t watch the show, you can applaud the voice that Peter brings to animal rights issues.

 This Tyrion Lannister’s Petit Fours Recipe makes small cakes that are bite-sized, perhaps something special Tyrion would have made for him at Kings Landing.
 I would say that he would enjoy these cakes with a mug of tea, but we all know that it wouldn’t be true.
 His drink of choice would be wine for sure.

 So enjoy these petit fours with a glass of wine!

 1/4 c. water

-When you're ready to pour, you can cover the cakes two ways: first, you can dunk each cake in the fondant by dipping it with a spoon.
-Or you can just pour it right on top.
+- When you’re ready to pour, you can cover the cakes two ways: first, you can dunk each cake in the fondant by dipping it with a spoon.
+Or you can pour it right on top.
 I did the latter method.
 I used a spoon to dollop the icing on each cake.
-Once you've put one layer on each cake, follow up with one more.
-This is especially important if you're using a light-colored icing.
+Once you’ve put one layer on each cake, follow up with one more.
+This is especially important if you’re using light-coloured icing.

-Allow each cake to harden.
-The nice things about the fondant icing is that it locks in the cakes' freshness and flavor.
-When everything seems dry, transfer the cakes to wax paper or parchment, just so they don't stick to your baking rack.
+- Allow each cake to harden.
+The nice thing about the fondant icing is that it locks in the cakes’ freshness and flavour.
+When everything seems dry, transfer the cakes to wax paper or parchment so that they don’t stick to your baking rack.